 The family lived in Tehran, Iran during the revolution (1977-79).
 Tehran was a formative cultural experience for the family, though it proved to be one of the greatest challenges Judy and the family would go through.
 Their time in Iran was followed by the happiest of periods in London, from 1979-1983.
 After the traumas of leaving Iran, Judy often talked about how the garden she looked out upon in their English home felt like an earthly paradise.

 After Larry retired from the Navy in 1986, he became an “English Professor Husband,” following Judy to Australia where she worked on her PhD in Australian women’s literature.
 Tim and Dave— then college age— stayed behind in the United States and an eleven-year-old Alex made the journey down to Oz with mom and dad.

 Judy received graduate degrees from the University of Idaho and the Flinders University of South Australia in Adelaide.
 She was Emeritus Associate Professor of Humanities at Sage College of Albany, where she founded an honors program of interdisciplinary studies and led bus trips to literary sites in the near area and student tours to England, Scotland, Wales, and Ireland.
 She was a lover and supporter of art and literature, and the most loving mother and grandmother anyone could hope for.
 She is survived by her husband Larry, her sons, and her grandchildren Emily, Jack, Eliot and Alasdair.

 The family wishes to give sincerest thanks to Doctors Jill Braverman-Panza, Duncan Savage, and Rufus Collea, and all of their nurses and staffs, for superior care and true friendship.

-In lieu of flowers, please make a donation to your favorite charity in memory of Judy.To send flowers to the family of Judy Waterman, please visit Tribute Store
+In lieu of flowers, please make a donation to your favorite charity in memory of Judy.To send flowers to the family or plant a tree in memory of Judy Waterman, please visit Tribute Store